RHIT-CSSE/csse120-public/WWW/202110/LearningObjectives/SessionTitles.md

   - Redo implement-classes problem from on-the-computer Exam 2

-Session 23: Box-and-Pointer diagrams revisited

-Session 24: Exam 3
+Session 23: Exam 3
   - Day: Thursday evening
   - Date: October 29
   - Time: 7:30 p.m. to 10 p.m.
   - NoRegularClass: Friday, October 30

-Session 25: Tkinter Animation, Robots, Capstone Project
-  - Capstone Project: Stage 1 continues

-Session 26: MQTT, TkinterCommunication, Capstone Project
-  - Capstone Project: Stage 1 ends, Stage 2 begins
+Session 24: Pre-project starts.
+Do 00-MovingSmile in class.
+Before NEXT session, complete 01-DogBark (26 minutes of video), 02-ClickInTheCircle (18 minutes of video), and as much as you possibly can of 03-Raindrops (74 minutes of video).

+Session 25: Pre-project continues.
+Finish 03-Raindrops.
+Before NEXT session, complete 04-DogBark (5 minutes of video but will take much longer) and begin 05-TicTacToe (57 minutes of video).

+Session 26: Pre-project continues.
+Finish 05-TicTacToe.
+Before NEXT session, complete as much as you possibly can of 06-SpaceInvaders (103 minutes of video).

-Session 27: Capstone Project
+Session 27: Pre-project ends, Project begins.
+Finish 06-SpaceInvaders.
+Start your own project.
-  - Capstone Project: Stage 2 continues

-Session 28: Capstone Project
+Session 28: Project continues.
-  - Capstone Project: Stage 2 ends, Stage 3 begins

-Session 29: Capstone Project
+Session 29: Project continues.
-  - Capstone Project: Stage 3 continues

-Session 30: Capstone Project
+Session 30: Project continues (due on XXX).
-  - Capstone Project: Stage 3 continues/ends